Kyleh2420/ESE224-FinalProject/README.md

       * I will turn weapon into a node type thing, and weapons list is the manager.
 (Not Done)
       * Didn't want to clog up main.cpp with the manager files and stuff.
 (Not Done)
       * Enemy now extends player.
 Player's private variables redirected to a protected variables.
+#### 12/4
+  * Kyle
+    * Shop now acts as a linked list
+    * Need to finish it up, kind of works, but won't allow you to move around the shop
 # ESE224-Final/MidtermProject

 Stony Brook University's ESE 224 Final/Midterm Project